klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/account.md

 | block number or hash | QUANTITY &#124; TAG &#124; HASH | Integer or hexadecimal block number, or the string `"earliest"` or `"latest"` as in the [default block parameter](./block.md#the-default-block-parameter), or block hash. |

 {% hint style="success" %}
-Note: In versions earlier than Klaytn v1.7.0, only integer block number, the string `"earlist"` and `"latest"` are available.
+NOTE: In versions earlier than Klaytn v1.7.0, only integer block number, the string `"earliest"` and `"latest"` are available.
 {% endhint %}

 **Return Value**